-Creative Media is part of the portfolio of courses within the Art and Design Department in the Institute of the Arts (IoA).
+Creative Media is part of the portfolio of courses within the School of Arts.

 Please see the Award Map Annex at the end of this document.

 The course is available in full and part-time modes and across the full range of pathways